Your story matters ...

 Here’s how it works.

-Once every three months, you'll get an email or text message with a link.
-We'll ask a few questions, then it's your chance to talk about your experiences.
-You can create journal entries in 3 ways:
+Once each week*, we sent participants an email or text message with a link.
+We asked a few questions, then it was participants' chance to talk about their experiences.
+Journal entries could take 3 forms:

-Before you start, we’ll ask some questions about you, your health and wellbeing, your views, and the impact of COVID-19 on you and those you care about.
-Each time we reach out, we'll ask a few more questions, right before you start your journal entries.
-Your answers, together with your journal entries, will be preserved as a digital archive along with the materials collected in PJP-1.
+Before starting, we asked participants some basic questions: about you, your health and wellbeing, your views, and the impact of COVID-19 on you and those you care about.
+Each time we reached out, we asked a few more questions, right before participants started their journal entries.
+Participants' answers, together with their journal entries, are now preserved as a digital archive.
 They will help researchers learn how different people experience the pandemic, identify challenges in our world’s pandemic response, and work toward solutions.

 People who journaled with PJP before May 2022 can obtain a copy of their journals by emailing us at pandemicjournalingproject@gmail.com.